Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 Corn Tea Health Benefits

-Corn tea is said to aid in digestion and supposed to be good for the kidneys and help with lowering blood pressure.
+Corn tea is said to aid in digestion and is supposed to be good for the kidneys and help with lowering blood pressure.

 Having said that, do I believe corn tea will really be beneficial and improve your health?
 Not really.